jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 1. Log into your Jenkins web UI.
 2. On the left-hand side of the screen, click “Manage Jenkins”
 3. Click “Configure System”.
-4. Scroll down to the “Prometheus monitoring” header.
+4. Scroll down to the “Otel monitoring” header.
-5. Enter the URL of the prometheus server which will scrape the agent metrics.
+5. Enter the URL of the Grafana dashboard which will display the agent metrics.
 6. Click “Save”.

 ## Using the plugin in Jenkins job: